 The seller pays income tax on the sale of the land

 The next tax, but this time already in force, that applies to the seller is the tax on the sale of land or immovable property.
 This is actually an income tax.
 The rate is 15%, but it is calculated on the profit, not on the sale price.
 The profit is the difference between the purchase price and the sale price of the property.
 The tax is included in the standard income tax return.
 However, many sellers are exempt from paying this tax.
-Which exemptions do we recognize when selling land?
+Which exemptions do we recognise when selling land?

 - The seller has been the owner for at least 5 years (if the seller inherited the land in a direct line, there is no need to wait for the five-year period to expire), or

-- the seller uses the proceeds to meet his or her own housing needs, within one year at the latest.
+- theseller uses the proceeds to meet his or her own housing needs, within one year at the latest.
 Satisfying the need means not only the purchase of the apartment, house or land, but also the renovation.

 Sale of land and VAT